Ernst Rabel: Biography

 Ernst Rabel was born in Vienna, as the son of Albert Rabel and Bertha Rabel (née Ettinger).
 His father was a distinguished Austrian attorney in the era of the Austro-Hungarian Empire.

 Rabel studied law at the University of Vienna, and received his Ph.D. there in December 1895.
 His dissertation, written under Ludwig Mitteis, was entitled "Die Übertragbarkeit des Urheberrechts nach dem österreichischen Gesetzes vom 26.
 December 1895" (The transferability of copyright under the Austrian act of December 26, 1895; published 1899).
-Rabel initially entered law practice with his father, in Vienna, but when his mentor Mitteis moved to the University of Leipzig in 1899, Rabel followed, and continued his studies there.
-Upon completion of his Habilitation, in 1902, with his work "Die Haftung des Verkäufers wegen Mangels im Rechte" (The seller's liability for failure to deliver conforming goods), he began teaching law at Leipzig as a junior faculty member (Privatdozent), and in 1904 was appointed professor (extraordinarius) of Roman law and German private law.
+Rabel initially entered law practice with his father, in Vienna, but when his mentor Mitteis moved to Leipzig University in 1899, Rabel followed, and continued his studies there.
+Upon completion of his Habilitation, in 1902, with his work "Die Haftung des Verkäufers wegen Mangels im Rechte" (The seller's liability for failure to deliver conforming goods), he began teaching law at Leipzig University as a junior faculty member (Privatdozent), and in 1904 was appointed professor (extraordinarius) of Roman law and German private law.

-In 1906 Rabel took up a post as a full professor (ordinarius) at the University of Basel.
-After a few years he returned to Germany, joining the law faculty in Kiel in 1910, then Göttingen in 1911.
-It was at the University of Munich, where he was appointed in 1916, that he shifted his focus from legal history to comparative law.
+In 1906, Rabel took up a post as a full professor (ordinarius) at the University of Basel.
+After a few years he returned to Germany, joining the law faculty at Kiel University in 1910, then at the University of Göttingen in 1911.
+It was at the Ludwig-Maximilians-Universität München, where he was appointed in 1916, that he shifted his focus from legal history to comparative law.
 He co-founded, with Karl Neumeyer, Munich's Institute for Comparative Law (Institut für Rechtsvergleichung), which was the first of its kind in Germany and served as a model for similar institutes later founded in Heidelberg, Frankfurt, and Hamburg.
 Most famously, his expertise in the field of comparative law led to his appointment, in 1926, as director of the newly created Kaiser Wilhelm Institute for Foreign and International Private Law (Kaiser-Wilhelm-Institut für ausländisches und internationales Privatrecht), in Berlin, one of the several independent research institutes founded by the Kaiser Wilhelm Society.
 In the postwar period it became the Max Planck Institute for Comparative and International Private Law (located in Hamburg beginning in 1956).

 Rabel was also called upon to serve as a judge on several international judicial bodies during the interwar period.
-From 1921 to 1927 he was a judge for the German-Italian Mixed Arbitral Tribunal, which had jurisdiction over reparation claims against the German Empire, as well as controversies among private parties arising from contracts interrupted by wartime conditions; and from 1925 to 1928, he was an ad hoc judge on the Permanent Court of International Justice, serving in the Chorzów cases, among others.
+From 1921 to 1927, he was a judge for the German-Italian Mixed Arbitral Tribunal, which had jurisdiction over reparation claims against the German Empire, as well as controversies among private parties arising from contracts interrupted by wartime conditions; and from 1925 to 1928, he was an ad hoc judge on the Permanent Court of International Justice, serving in the Chorzów cases, among others.
 Later he served on the Permanent German-Italian (1928–1935) and German-Norwegian (1929–1936) Arbitral Commissions.